jamesdesigns/james-final-vue/README.md

 [Router JS File](https://github.com/jamesdesigns/james-final-vue/blob/master/src/router.js)

-Setting up the 4 routes also resides in the Header.vue, where it sets up the menu navigation
+Setting up the 4 routes also resides in the Header.vue, where this sets up the entire menu navigation

 [Header Component](https://github.com/jamesdesigns/james-final-vue/blob/master/src/components/Header.vue)

 ### State managed using Vuex
-For this task, I set up the login form to output the Username/Game Experience Level to show up in the footer.
+For this task, I set up the login form to output the Username/Game Experience Level/Player's Needed to show up in the footer.
 You can see this on each page of the application on the bottom of the browser.

 [State Managed using Vuex](https://github.com/jamesdesigns/james-final-vue/blob/master/src/store.js)

 ### App structured, documented, and deployed
+This README file and the Netlify Link located on the top of this file shows all the code,structure, and everything that is involved with this project.